memgraph/docs/products/ha_memgraph/v0.15.0/how_to_guides/query-ha-memgraph-programmatically.md

 The details about Javascript driver can be found on [GitHub](https://github.com/neo4j/neo4j-javascript-driver).

 Here is an example related to `Node.js`.
-Memgraph doesn't have integrated support for `WebSocket` which is required during the execution in any web browser.
+Memgraph HA proxy doesn't have integrated support for `WebSocket` which is required during the execution in any web browser.
 If you want to run `openCypher` queries from a web browser, [websockify](https://github.com/novnc/websockify) has to be up and running.
 Requests from web browsers are wrapped into `WebSocket` messages, and a proxy is needed to handle the overhead.
-The proxy has to be configured to point out to Memgraph's Bolt port and web browser driver has to send requests to the proxy port.
+The proxy has to be configured to point out to Memgraph HA proxy's Bolt port and web browser driver has to send requests to the proxy port.

 The code snippet below outlines a basic usage example which connects to the database and executes a couple of elementary queries.